PhillyGilly/Carbon-Intensity-UK-HA/README.md

 This GET can be used to create a rest sensor in Home Assistant with the following yaml.

 UK post codes are made up of two parts the outward, which is the post town plus a number, and the inward which defines the local street number.
-The Carbon intensity values returned are calculated for each Distribution Network Operator (DNO) which can be found from the first outward part of a postcode.
+The Carbon intensity values returned are calculated for each Distribution Network Operator (DNO) which can be found from the first, outward part of a postcode.

+## Steps:
-Create an text input helper called input_text.postcode_outward as below:
+1. Create an text input helper called input_text.postcode_outward as below:

 ![image](https://github.com/user-attachments/assets/77928cec-ee24-4ba2-9d60-e39e7cc86a36)

-Add this line in configuration.yaml
+2. Add this line in configuration.yaml
 ```
 rest: !include rest.yaml
 ```
-Create a file in ithe home Assistant config directory rest.yaml
+3. Create a file in ithe home Assistant config directory rest.yaml
 ```
 - resource_template: 'https://api.carbonintensity.org.uk/regional/postcode/{{states("input_text.postcode_outward")}}'
   scan_interval: 600